KIPAC/BootCamp/docs/summer-2020/0623_Setup.md

 - Running a terminal window and connecting to a remote computer

-  - In a terminal window
+  - In a terminal window you can connect to the SLAC machines with the following command (if you have an account)

       ssh -YK USERNAME@centos7.slac.stanford.edu